foxalabs/all_code/README.md

 ## Overview

 The **All Code Aggregator** script consolidates all programming-related code files in the current directory into a single `full_code.txt` file.
-This is especially useful for providing your entire codebase to AI models for analysis or assistance.
+This is especially useful for providing your entire codebase to AI models for analysis or assistance, because sometimes you just want to copy paste code back and forth from whatever IDE to whatever LLM frontend, but you just have too many files for it to be practical.

 ## Features